BcryptNet/bcrypt.net/readme.md

 - Corrects usage of Secure random number generator
 - Change UTF8 handling to safer default (throwOnInvalidBytes: true)
-- .NET Encoding.UTF8 encoding instance does not raise exceptions used to encode bytes which cannot represent a valid encoding & will return the same 'unknown' character instead.
+- .NET Encoding.
+UTF8 encoding instance does not raise exceptions used to encode bytes which cannot represent a valid encoding & will return the same 'unknown' character instead.
 This can cause entropy loss when converting from bytes to strings.
 - Change secure equals to match .net identity implementation
-- Inline vars in encipher method
+- Inline vars in the encipher method

 _v2.0.0 -_